daemonna/centos-cheatsheet/selinux-mls.md

 touch /.autorelabel
 ```

-If there were no denial messages in **/var/log/messages**, or you have resolved all existing denials, configure SELINUX=enforcing in the /etc/selinux/config file
+If there were no denial messages in **/var/log/messages** (or using `ausearch -m avc`), or you have resolved all existing denials, configure SELINUX=enforcing in the /etc/selinux/config file

 ```
 SELINUX=enforcing